-Depending on the condition of the person, this sound can be either continuous or it can be intermittent.
+Depending on the person’s condition, this sound can be either continuous or it can be intermittent.
 Tinnitus can become worse when background noise is low.
-This is because it can be much more easy for the person to hear and focus on the sounds.
-If you suffer from tinnitus you may find that you become more aware of the sounds when you are alone, in a quiet room or at night when trying to sleep.
-Rarer cases include pulsatile or heart tinnitus.
+This is because it can be much easier for the person to hear and focus on the sounds.
+If you suffer from tinnitus, you may find that you become more aware of the sounds when you are alone, in a quiet room or at night when trying to sleep.
+Rarer causes include pulsatile or heart tinnitus.
 This is where the sound beats in sync with your own pulse.

 - Tinnitus which presents with dizziness.

 - If the tinnitus is also painful, or if there is drainage from the ear.